isomerpages/nparks-biodiversity/_festival-programmes/Community Programmes and Activities.md

 description: ""
 ---
 # **Community Programmes and Activities**
-Head out into our many national parks for an engaging experience with our local biodiversity.
-Our experienced guides will take you through our parks to teach you about our vast and fascinating biodiversity.
+Head on out to various programmes and activities by NParks and our partners for a variety of engaging experiences learning about Singapore’s natural heritage, ranging from guided walks in our parks and gardens, participating in citizen science programme and much more.
 Do keep a regular lookout for more updates.

 #### Habitat Enhancement